-- advance the development of our lead product candidates, nirogacestat and mirdametinib, through potentially registrational clinical trials and potentially for other indications; - · advance our development programs for our other product candidates through clinical development and into later-stage clinical development; - · seek marketing approvals for any product candidates that successfully complete clinical trials; - · invest in or in-license other technologies or product candidates for further preclinical and clinical development; - · hire additional personnel, including clinical, quality control, scientific, medical, business development and finance personnel, and continue to build our infrastructure; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; and - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties.
+- advance the development of our lead product candidates, nirogacestat and mirdametinib, through potentially registrational clinical trials and potentially for other indications; - advance our development programs for our other product candidates through clinical development and into laterstage clinical development; - seek marketing approvals for any product candidates that successfully complete clinical trials; - · invest in or in-license other technologies or product candidates for further preclinical and clinical development;

+- · hire additional personnel, including clinical, quality control, scientific, medical, business development and finance personnel, and continue to build our infrastructure; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; and - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties.

 To become and remain profitable, we or any potential future collaborators must develop and eventually commercialize products with significant market potential.
 This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials, obtaining marketing approval for product candidates, manufacturing, obtaining reimbursement approval, marketing and selling products for which we may obtain marketing approval and satisfying any post-marketing requirements.
 We may never succeed in any or all of these activities and, even if we do, we may never generate revenue that is significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company also could cause you to lose all or part of your investment.
+Market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.